-Aqueous two-phase systems enable multiplexing of homogeneous immunoassaysJuly 16th, 2014 in Medical research /
+Aqueous two-phase systems enable multiplexing of homogeneous immunoassaysJuly 16, 2014 in Medicine & Health / Medical research

 A new protein biomarker test platform developed by researchers at the University of Michigan and Indiana University promises to improve diagnostic testing.
 The test can accurately and simultaneously measure multiple proteins that indicate the presence of diseases like graft-versus-host disease (bone marrow transplant rejection) in only two hours, no washing steps, and using only a minute volume of blood plasma.
 A report on this new technology can be found online in the journal Technology.